Should you view your home as an investment?

 - Security for our son: My son has a secure home that he is familiar with, and that he can come to.
 That kind of stability is priceless, especially as we build memories as a family.

-- Sense of community: There is a real sense of community when you get to know your neighbors and start to feel as though you belong.
+- Sense of community: There is a real sense of community when you get to know your neighbours and start to feel as though you belong.
 You can put down roots in the area, and really be a part of something positive.

 - Help others: We have a place that others can come to.
 Whether a cousin comes to get away from problems, or a brother lives with us for a couple of months while he gets back on his feet, being able to provide a place of comfort for others is a great feeling.

 The sense of peace and contentment that comes from the home, and the returns on our emotional investment, are well worth the price – at least in our case.
 We made it a point to buy a modest home that meets our needs, and, even though the returns won’t be financial, the emotional benefits have been great.